kdm9/2016-bodega-gbs/text/gbs-main.rst

 Stacks is used to assemble loci and call variants in a *de novo* fashion [CatchenStacks]_.
 Stacks works by clustering reads into loci (or stacks), then detecting variation between these stacks.
 Reads are condensed to unique (or near-unique) stacks with ``ustacks``.
-A pan-poulation catalog of stacks is made with ``cstacs``, and this is used to call variants across samples.
+A pan-population catalog of stacks is made with ``cstacs``, and this is used to call variants across samples.

 .. code-block:: shell

     # This is a hack to prepare a list of -s samp1.fq -s samp2.fq ...
-    # but only for samples with enough reads, as there are some failed samples
+    # but only for samples with enough reads, as there are some failed
-    # and stacks will fail if there are samples with no or too few reads.
+    # samples # and stacks will fail if there are samples with no or too
+    # few reads.
     samples=$(find qcd/ -type f -size +100k | xargs -l1 echo "-s")

     mkdir -p stacks_output